 Depending on the keyword, RankBrain will increase or decrease the importance of backlinks, content freshness, content length, domain authority, etc.

 Then, it looks at how Google searchers interact with the new search results.
 If users like the new algorithm better, it stays.
 If not, RankBrain rolls back the old algorithm.

 If you don’t have access to advanced SEO analysis software (like Blue Corona uses for our financial clients), you can patch together a keyword and content plan by taking cues from RankBrain’s past search behavior by analyzing two sections on the Google search results page, the “people also ask” section, and the “keywords related to” section:

 If you want to go a step further, you can use software like Google Ads’ Keyword Planner, or the free tool Keywords Everywhere.
-I went ahead and pulled the top financial advisor and wealth management keywords for you:
+I went ahead and pulled the top keywords for financial advisors as well as the top keywords for financial services and wealth management: